Airwall Teams is a perfect solution for Minecraft gamers to:

 Verify that your Minecraft Server is operational from your local network before attempting to set up remote access for your friends.

-From the PC which is running your Minecraft Server, login to your new Airwall Teams account and download the Airwall agent.
+From the PC which is running your Minecraft Server, login to your new Airwall Teams account and download the Airwall agent selecting the right OS for your system.

-As instructed, install the Airwall agent and wait for it to complete.
+As instructed by your OS, install the Airwall agent and wait for it to complete.
 If you are on Windows, you will need to run the installer as an Administrator.

-Airwall Teams will automatically assign your Minecraft Server an Overlay IP address.
+Airwall Teams will automatically assign your hosted Minecraft Server an Overlay IP address.
+This is a standard format network address that will be used by friends to connect to the server, but won't work for hackers.

-You can rename your Trusted Device to customize it.
+You can rename your Trusted Device to customize it, such as calling it "Minecraft Server" (very original, we know).

 Now it's time to test with a local user.
 Login to Airwall Teams on another computer that you want to use to connect to your Minecraft server (it can be on the same home network).